wandb/gitbook/ref/python/watch.md

-to accept arbitrary ML models.
+Should be extended to accept arbitrary ML models.

 <!-- Tabular view -->
 <table>